notes on

 Musically, I wanted the album to be intimate and real.
 The songs stripped to their essentials.
 A man and his machine.

 Lyrically, I still rely on picture painting and cryptic metaphor.
-I didn’t set out to be topical or impart any social or political ideas, but living in this world at the time I wrote these songs…it crept in.
+I didn’t set out to be topical or impart any social or political ideas, but living in this world at the time I wrote these songs...it crept in.
 If there is a theme that persists throughout, it is a plea for kindness, understanding, and tolerance.
 Imagine a world if we all truly had these three things.
-There are moments of melancholy, but ultimately there’s hope and optimism peaking through.
+There are moments of melancholy, but ultimately there’s hope and optimism prevailing.

 (This album is the sequel to my forthcoming album The Long Way Around.)